ntajbakhsh/Surrogate-Supervision-for-FPR-and-Skin/Surrogate_Supervision_for_Nodule_Detection_FPR.md

 (3) if the nodule diameter is between 25mm and 50mm, we directly feed it into the model without upsampling.

 ### 2. GAN:
-For surrogate supervision task, the GAN model is trained using both the 784,241 FPR training patches and the 4,750 PR validation patches.
+For surrogate supervision task, the GAN model is trained using both the 784,241 FPR training patches and the 4,750 FPR validation patches.
+It is then tested on the 3,059 FPR testing patches.
 The preprocessing and upsampling follows the same methods adopted by FPR model.